 An accounting degree prepares you well for virtually any career in finance and business – all you have to do is work hard, network and seize the opportunities offered to you.

-Contrary to the stereotypical view, accounting is a diverse field that can offer high levels of job satisfaction no matter what you’re looking for in your career.
+Contrary to the stereotypical view, accounting is a diverse field.
+Consequently, it can offer high levels of job satisfaction no matter what you’re looking for in your career.

-So if you’re not scared of numbers and responsibility, if you’re ready to deal with financial problems and the people behind them, if nothing is more glamorous to you than business environments, if you’re determined, hard-working and not easily scared – welcome to the world of accounting.
+So if you’re not scared of accounting principles, if you’re ready to deal with financial problems and the people behind them, if nothing is more glamorous to you than the financial information of business environments, if you’re determined, hard-working and not easily scared – welcome to the world of accounting.

 You have all it takes to make it here!